 While the goal is to strive towards attracting new patrons and at the same time encouraging the existing ones to keep coming back, it’s also important to take careful steps of preventing your customers from being too confused with how your rewards work – which brings us to our next point.

 A study reported that some of the common causes of customer frustration with the redemption process includes expired points (43%), not enough points to redeem (39%), and the reward item not being available (37%).

 Go back to basics and offer loyalty programs that your patrons would find easy to use.
 Offer something straightforward such as physical stamp cards or a simplified points system which allows members to earn and easily redeem their rewards.

 Simple doesn’t have to mean boring.
 A study reported that 75% of consumers say that loyalty programs are part of their relationship with brands.

 Don’t forget that one the main purpose of a membership program is to build that relationship with your members by engaging with them, which eventually develops into loyalty over time.

 So, try spicing up your loyalty program by introducing contests and games which gives your members the opportunity to earn more points and rewards.
 Incorporate one that isn’t too complicated and doesn’t take too long to play.
 It should also be versatile enough to be applied in the platform you are operating from — online store, brick-and-mortar, or both.

 In my opinion, one of the easiest to understand, straight-forward and loved by all is the spin-the-wheel game.
 Customize your own rewards and encourage your patrons to give it a quick spin to win points or rewards.

-Of course there are plenty of other ways you could reward your customers, but it all starts with equipping yourself with a solid member program that could support all of those great ideas that are already running through your mind.
+Of course there are plenty of other ways you could reward your customers, but it all starts with equipping yourself with a solid loyalty program that could support all of those great ideas that are already running through your mind.